Maryland Biological Stream Survey

 Detailed Physical and Nutrient Monitoring 2015

 DNR provides training (not certification) on geomorphology, nutrient, and stream discharge sampling protocols.
 These protocols are being used to document changes to streams associated with restoration projects funded by the Chesapeake and Atlantic Coastal Bays Trust Fund and could also be used with other restoration projects.
 This training provides an opportunity to use comparable protocols to document improvements in nutrient, sediment, and geomorphic properties of streams in Maryland.
-This training will be held at ThorpeWood in Thurmont, MD on May 20th, 2014.
+The 2015 training will be held at Irvine Nature Center in Owings Mills, MD on May 20th, 2014.
 There is no charge for this training but space is limited and registration will be held on a first come/first served basis.
 Detailed physical and nutrient monitoring protocols are available here.
-Questions regarding this special training session should be referred to Luke Roberson at (410) 260-8618; email@example.com.
+Questions regarding this special training session should be referred to Luke Roberson at (410) 260-8618; firstname.lastname@example.org.

 PowerPoint Presentations from 2015 MBSS Training